eclipse-elk/elk/docs/content/documentation/tooldevelopers/graphdatastructure/elktextformat.md

 The ELK text format has five basic elements: nodes, ports, labels, edges and edge sections.
 Details about each element can be found below.
-Note that the ELK text format uses default values for some things such as node sizes if they are not specified to make writing elkt files more convenient.
+Note that the ELK text format uses default node sizes if they are not specified to make writing elkt files more convenient.
 This is different from the JSON format, where no such defaults are assumed.

 ## Nodes, Ports, Labels, Edges, and Edge Sections

-All elements, except labels, must have an _id_ that uniquely identifies them.
+Nodes and ports must have an _id_ that uniquely identifies them.
 Labels are usually not referred to from other parts of the graph, which is why the id is optional.
 The id is a string that has to begin with a letter.
 All elements furthermore can have [_layout options_]({{< relref "reference/options.md" >}}).
 Layout options are basically a list of key-value pairs that are used to assign layout option values to the element.
 Layout options can be an enum value, an enum set, an integer, a double, or other more complex objects.
+For each layout option the type is specified in the [_reference_]({{< relref "reference/options.html" >}})

 ```elkt
 layoutOption1: ENUM_VALUE